This professional is available for new clients.

 - to establish different ways and solutions

-- to feel satisfied with the outcome
+- to feel satisfied with the outcome.

 You might be asking “what does mental health mean?” it does not mean you’re going crazy or mad, so let’s see what it is.
-Mental health is important at every stage of life - from childhood, to adolescence and throughout adulthood.
+Mental health is important at every stage of life - from childhood to adolescence and throughout adulthood.
 Mental health is having the ability to feel, express and manage a range of positive and negative emotions - the ability to form, make and maintain relationships - having the ability to learn from others and develop both psychologically and emotionally.
 Mental health helps determine how we handle stress, relate to others and make choices.
 It is about having the strength and the ability to cope with difficulties and to overcome challenges that we all experience during our lives - having the confidence and self-esteem to make decisions and most importantly to believe in ourselves.

 "I just want the pain to stop and go away”

 “Everyone would be better off without me”

-"At first I thought why spend so much money on six counselling sessions, now at the end of my sixth session it was money well spent and a very good investment on myself"
+"At first, I thought why spend so much money on six counselling sessions, now at the end of my sixth session it was money well spent and a very good investment on myself"

 "Surprised how challenging some sessions were, which I liked because it allowed me to really think about things"